 - University of Strathclyde - LLM/MSc Mediation & Conflict Resolution.

 Waters, B D, et al. Paper; "CLOCK as a Transformative Methodology; Exploring How the CLOCK Initiative has Transformed Theory and Practice in Legal Education", presented at the Association of Law Teachers Conference, Keele University, (March 2018).

 Waters, B D, Paper; The Value of Community Participation from the Perspective of Law School Undergraduates involved as Community Legal Companions, presented at the International Journal of Clinical Legal Education/Clinical Legal Education Organisation Conference, Northumbria University, (July, 2017).

-Waters, B D, Paper; The Role of Mediation in Domestic and International Dispute Settlement, presented at the Contemporary International Law Issues in Context, Law Summer Conference, CCCU, (20th and 21st June 2017).
+Waters, B D, Paper; The Role of Mediation in Domestic and International Dispute Settlement, presented at the Contemporary International Law Issues in Context, Law Summer Conference, CCCU, (June 2017).